Clinic Director: Steve Smith, Ph.D. (PSY 20096)

 Dr. Kia-Keating received her Ph.D. from Boston University in Clinical Psychology and an Ed.M. from Harvard University in Risk and Prevention for School Aged Children and Adolescents.
 Her undergraduate education took place at Dartmouth College, where she majored in Psychology, minored in English and received a certificate in Women’s Studies.
 Dr. Kia-Keating completed both her predoctoral clinical internship and postdoctoral training at the University of California, San Diego.

 Her academic interests span across a number of areas: developmental psychopathology, mental health prevention for youth, resiliency, and school-based interventions.
 Her research examines the impact of stressful events and adversity on developmental trajectories, among a variety of diverse populations and contexts.
 Specifically, she is interested in those groups who have experienced high levels of exposure to adversities and traumatic experiences during childhood and/or adolescence, including childhood sexual abuse survivors, and refugee and immigrant youth who have been exposed to war violence and other adversities.
 Dr. Kia-Keating's research aim is to better identify the factors and processes that explain both risk and resilience in the face of these high-risk environments.
-She is the director of the Trauma, Recovery, and Resilience Center.
+She is the director of the Trauma, Recovery, and Resilience Clinic.

 Clinic Student Supervisors